rlevins/rate-limit/README.md

 ### INCREMENT-EVENT
 `(RATE-LIMIT)`

 When called, increments the event count.
 Each increment will discard events that are older than the current time minus the interval.
+If INCREMENT-EVENT is called more than COUNT times in INTERVAL seconds, a RATE-LIMIT-EXCEEDED condition will be signaled.

 ```lisp
 (defparameter *test-rate-limit* (make-rate-limit 2 10))